tastyigniter/ti-ext-frontend/README.md

 In the admin user interface you can manage banners, featured items and images for the slider.
 Manage banners on the **Marketing > Banners** page and slider on the **System > Settings > Slider Settings** page

+#### Captcha Configuration

+In the admin go to **Settings > reCaptcha Settings**.
+You must enter a `Site Key` and a `Secret Key`.
+Selecting a language is optional.
+Please follow the instructions on the settings page to get these keys.

 ### Components